WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `<TargetType>->Value2`, to get the second custom value of an attribute
 - `<TargetType>->Members`, to get the members of a team
 - `<TargetType>->Attr(<Attribute>)`, to get a certain attribute of a player/team/group
+- `<TargetType>->RandomPlayer`, to get a random player out of a selector that may have several players

 Property access can be chained such as `@Target->Role->Category`